Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Students will select a dissertation chair upon approval of their academic advisor (who may be the same individual) and with approval of the Department of Communication's Graduate Committee.
+Students will select a dissertation chair with approval from their academic advisor (who is usually the same individual) and with approval of the Department of Communication's Graduate Committee.
 The student and their dissertation chair will create a dissertation committee at the time the student begins to develop the dissertation proposal.
-The dissertation committee shall include at least two faculty members from within the Department of Communication's Ph.D. faculty.
-Students must also name at least one dissertation committee member from outside of the Department of Communication's Ph.D. faculty with approval of their dissertation chair and the Department of Communication's Director of Graduate Studies.
-A dissertation committee may have no less than four members and no more than six total members.
+The dissertation committee will include at least two additional faculty members from within the Department of Communication's graduate faculty.
+Students must also name at least one dissertation committee member from outside of the Department of Communication with approval of their dissertation chair and the Department of Communication's Director of Graduate Studies.
+The outside committee member can be from another department within University of Delaware, or a faculty member at a different institution.
+A dissertation committee will have no less than four members and no more than six total members.
 All Ph.D. dissertation committee members must hold a doctoral degree.
-Students must complete a Dissertation Committee Form and submit it to the Department of Communication's Director of Graduate Studies
+Students must complete a Dissertation Committee Form and submit it to the Department of Communication's Graduate Program Coordinator, who will forward it to the Graduate College.

 Move this whole section up, swapping places with the section above it.